-Because of improved health care and nutrition, our pets are living longer and healthier lives.
+Because of improvements in health care and nutrition our pets are living longer and healthier lives.
 It is not unusual to discover problems as your pet ages.
 This is a natural part of the life process.
-However, when problems are detected early, they can usually be managed more efficiently.
+However, when problems are detected early they can usually be managed more effectively.
 As pets age, a whole new set of aging conditions may arise.
-We continue to learn how best to diagnose, treat and manage these age-related complications.
+We are continuously learning how best to diagnose, treat, and manage these age-related complications.

-Ultimately, it is always the owner’s decision to choose the level of care for their pet.
-But we will always be advocates for their health, comfort and well-being.
-We also feel that it is our responsibility to offer the test and procedures that will keep your pet healthy and free from disease.
+Ultimately, it is always the owner’s decision to choose the level of care for their pet, but we will always be advocates for their health, comfort, and well-being.
+We also feel that it is our responsibility to offer the best tests, procedures, and treatments that will keep your pet healthy and free from disease.

 Everyone has probably heard the old adage that for every human year, your pet ages 7 years.
 While this is a good estimate for cats and smaller dogs, large breed dogs tend to have shorter life spans.